dequelabs/axe-core/doc/API.md

 3. Run all enabled Rules except for a list of rules

-  The default operation for axe.run is to run all WCAG 2.0 Level A and Level AA rules.
+  The default operation for axe.run is to run all rules except for rules with the "experimental" tag.
 If certain rules should be disabled from being run, specify `options` as:
   ```javascript
   {
     "rules": {